Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 ### Upload custom logs as IEnumerable with EventHandler

 You can upload logs using either the `LogsIngestionClient.Upload` or the `LogsIngestionClient.UploadAsync` method.
-In these two methods, logs are passed in a generic IEnumerable type.
-Additionally, there is an UploadLogsOptions options parameter in which a serializer, concurrency, and EventHandler can be set.
-The default serializer is set to System.Text.Json, you can pass in the serializer you would like used.
-The MaxConcurrency sets the number of threads that will be used in UploadAsync method.
-The default value is 5 and this parameter is unused in the Upload method.
+In these two methods, logs are passed in a generic `IEnumerable` type.
+Additionally, there's an `UploadLogsOptions`-typed parameter in which a serializer, concurrency, and EventHandler can be set.
+The default serializer is set to `System.Text.Json`, but you can pass in the serializer you would like used.
+The `MaxConcurrency` property sets the number of threads that will be used in the `UploadAsync` method.
+The default value is 5, and this parameter is unused in the `Upload` method.
 The EventHandler is used for error handling.
-It gives the user the option to abort the Upload if a batch fails and access the failed logs and corresponding exception.
-Without the EventHandler, if an Upload fails an AggregateException will be thrown.
+It gives the user the option to abort the upload if a batch fails and access the failed logs and corresponding exception.
+Without the EventHandler, if an upload fails, an `AggregateException` will be thrown.

 ```C# Snippet:LogDataIEnumerableEventHandlerAsync
 var endpoint = new Uri("<data_collection_endpoint_uri>");